 And depending on how complex the song is, you could include it all:

-This is another common structure also known as the AABA structure.
+This is another common structure also known as AABA.
 In this case there is not a chorus but a bridge.

 The verse is played a couple of times back to back.